-Yelitsa never had a doll that looked like her growing up.
+Yelitsa Jean-Charles ’16 RISD, founder of Healthy Roots, never ever had a doll that looked like her growing up.
 The one time her parents gave her a black doll, she burst into tears because it wasn’t the “pretty one”.
 Since then, Yelitsa has made it her goal to make sure that no other children feel the way she did about her own appearance growing.
 While in her Junior year studying Illustration at the Rhode Island School of Design, Yelitsa redesigned the fairy tale Character Rapunzel as a brown girl with beautiful kinky hair.
 After speaking with classmates and friends. she saw the opportunity to address the demonstrated need for more diverse toys and representation in children’s publishing.

 With a grant from of the Brown University Social Innovation Fellowship, support from the RISD E’Ship Program, Masschallenge Accelerator program and 674 dedicated Kickstarter backers, Healthy Roots was born.
 Yelitsa has gone from not knowing how to do her own hair at the age 21 to teaching young girls all about their own.
 Since starting Healthy Roots in 2015, Yelitsa has graduated from RISD with a BFA in Illustration and a concentration in Gender, Race & Sexuality.
 She was most recently recognized on Essence’s 2017 50 Founders to watch list.